Tesamorelin reduces visceral fat and improves metabolic parameters in HIV-infected patients

 - Treatment discontinuation resulted in gradual re-accumulation of visceral fat

 The authors concluded that tesamorelin represents a unique therapeutic option for HIV-associated lipodystrophy, with a well-established efficacy and safety profile.
-The review also discussed potential future applications of tesamorelin in other conditions associated with excess visceral fat, such as non-alcoholic fatty liver disease.
+The study also discussed potential future applications of tesamorelin in other conditions associated with excess visceral fat, such as non-alcoholic fatty liver disease.

 Related Peptide